a3f/barebox/Documentation/devicetree/index.rst

         };
   };

-In the prvious example, a device tree sync with upstream resulted in a regression as the former override became a new node with a single property without effect.
+In the previous example, a device tree sync with upstream resulted in a regression as the former override became a new node with a single property without effect.

 Using phandles avoids this.
 When no phandle mapping the full path is defined